brycecherry75/HMC830/README.md

 setrf(frequency, R_divider): set the reference frequency and reference divider R - default is 10 MHz/1 - a setf() is required to update reference divider R - returns an error code

 ReadSignature(): returns a true or false if the HMC830 signature matches

+setPowerLevel(PowerLevel): set the power level (0 to disable or 1-4) of both the RF_N and RF_P outputs and write to the HMC830 in one operation - returns an error code

 WriteSweepValues(*regs, *subregs): high speed write for registers when used for frequency sweep (*regs is uint32_t and size is as per HMC830_RegsToWrite, *subregs is uint16_t and size is as per HMC830_SubregsToWrite)